The young bass Johannes Wiedecke was born in 1978 in Bad Oldesloe, Northern Germany.

 At the Vienna State Opera Johannes appeared in more than 30 roles including Fafner

-Fabio Luisi), Jorg in Verdi`s Stiffelio alongside José Cura and Renato Bruson (conductor:
+Verdi`s Stiffelio alongside José Cura and Renato Bruson under Marco Armilliato, Tom

-Marco Armilliato), Tom in Un Ballo in Maschera, Frère Laurent in Roméo et Juliette
+(Un Ballo in Maschera), and Frère Laurent in Roméo et Juliette alongside Anna Netrebko

-At the Vienna Volksoper Johannes sang Bartolo in Le Nozze di Figaro and Sarastro
+At the Vienna Volksoper Johannes sang Bartolo (Le Nozze di Figaro) and Sarastro (The

-in The Magic Flute under Marc Piollet.
-In 2005, he made his debut at the Deutsche
+Magic Flute) under Marc Piollet.
+In 2005, he made his debut at the Deutsche Oper

-Oper Berlin as Peneios in Daphne by Richard Strauss under Christian Thielemann.
+Berlin as Peneios in Richard Strauss’ Daphne Strauss under Christian Thielemann.

 At the Opera Festival Klosterneuburg 2007 Johannes made his role debut as Rocco in